ZHAWZHAWZHAW/ml2/README.md

 Even though the Fine-tuned T5 Model showed good results, there are some limitations.
 The model was trained on a small part of the XSum dataset, so it might not work as well with different texts or topics.
 We only used the ROUGE metric for evaluation, which doesn't measure everything like readability or accuracy.

 To improve, we could train on a larger, more varied dataset and use more evaluation methods.
 Getting feedback from people reading the summaries could also help.
 Trying other advanced summarization models might lead to better performance.

+An important point that could be addressed as the next step is improving the grammar of the summaries.
+For instance, there are often issues with punctuation or capitalization when creating the summaries.
+Addressing these aspects could certainly further enhance the final result.

 By addressing these issues and exploring new options, we can make the news summarization tool even better.